Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation: Related Work

 \subsection{Region Proposal-based Monocular 3D Detection}

 Similar to two-stage 2D object detection methods~\cite{girshick2014rich,girshick2015fast,ren2015faster,he2015spatial}, many researchers~\cite{chen2016monocular,xiang2017subcategory,mousavian20173d,chabot2017deep,naiden2019shift,bao2019monofenet,he2019mono3d++,hu2019joint,manhardt2019roi,ku2019monocular} have sought to predict 3D information by leveraging the power of region proposals to reduce the search scope.
-(Deep3DBox) Mousavian et al.~\cite{mousavian20173d} and (Shift R-CNN) Naiden et al.~\cite{naiden2019shift} have proposed to estimate the 3D object locations by solving a linear system which is established through geometric constraints between 2D and 3D bounding boxes.
-(Deep MANTA) Chabot et al.~\cite{chabot2017deep} have used a coarse-to-fine region proposal network to detect 2D vehicular parts.
+Deep3DBox~\cite{mousavian20173d} and Shift R-CNN~\cite{naiden2019shift} have proposed to estimate the 3D object locations by solving a linear system which is established through geometric constraints between 2D and 3D bounding boxes.
+Deep MANTA~\cite{chabot2017deep} has used a coarse-to-fine region proposal network to detect 2D vehicular parts.
 The task of 3D object detection is then formulated as a PnP problem and solved by a 2D/3D matching algorithm~\cite{lepetit2009epnp}.
-(MonoGRNet) Qin et al.~\cite{qin2019monogrnet} firstly design an instance-level depth estimation network.
+MonoGRNet~\cite{qin2019monogrnet} has firstly designed an instance-level depth estimation network.
 The merits of both early features and deep features are exploited to obtain a refined depth estimation.
-(MonoFENet) Bao et al.~\cite{bao2019monofenet}, (ROI-10D) Manhardt et al.~\cite{manhardt2019roi} and (Mono3D++) He et al.~\cite{he2019mono3d++} have proposed to leverage a monocular disparity/depth estimation network to provide extra depth priors.
-(MonoDIS) Simonelli et al.~\cite{simonelli2019disentangling} have introduced the methodology of loss disentanglement to refine the optimization dynamics.
-(M3D-RPN) Brazil et al.~\cite{brazil2019m3d} propose to ease the difficulty in monocular 3D detection by a series of 2D and 3D predefined anchors.
+MonoFENet~\cite{bao2019monofenet}, ROI-10D~\cite{manhardt2019roi} and Mono3D++~\cite{he2019mono3d++} have proposed to leverage a monocular disparity/depth estimation network to provide extra depth priors.
+MonoDIS~\cite{simonelli2019disentangling} has introduced the methodology of loss disentanglement to refine the optimization dynamics.
+M3D-RPN~\cite{brazil2019m3d} has proposed to ease the difficulty in monocular 3D detection by a series of 2D and 3D predefined anchors.
 Notably, albeit being region proposal-based methods, the detection pipeline of M3D-RPN~\cite{brazil2019m3d} is designed in a one-stage manner.